🦘 Australia

 How CPAA assessment works

-1. Create an online account on the assessing authority's portal and begin your application
+1. Create an account on the assessing authority's online portal and complete the application form with your personal and professional details.

 Assessment pathways